Tgithinji/Tgithinji/README.md

 <!-- About Me Section -->
 ## About Me

 I am a graduate of the ALX Software Engineering Program, where my journey into the world of software engineering began.
-I am passionate about web and mobile technology.
+I am passionate about web and mobile technology and I specialize in backend technologies.
 My goal is to leverage my skills and experiences to create impactful and innovative solutions.

 <!-- Skills Section -->
 ## Skills